agnesoft/agdb/agdb_web/pages/en-US/docs/references/server.md

 -   unlimited amount of immutable transactions
 -   exactly one mutable transaction

-However the `agdb` is written in such a way that it performs excellently even under heavily contested read/write load.
+However, the `agdb` is written in such a way that it performs excellently even under heavily contested read/write load.
 See `agdb_benchmarks` and [performance documentation](/docs/references/performance).

 ## Admin